sethmlarson/sethmlarson.dev/app/markdown/2025-10-22/drawing-an-ascii-tie-fighter-for-post-quantum-cryptography.md

 These hybrid KEMs are made up of 5 components:

-* Traditional component that is either a "nominal group" or a traditional KEM
+* Traditional component that is either a “nominal group” or a traditional KEM
 * A post-quantum KEM
 * A pseudo-random number generator (PRG)
 * A key-derivation function (KDF)
 * And finally, a label which is a byte string that labels the specific combination of the above components.

-For the X-Wing KEM the label is the byte string `0x5C2E2F2F5E5C`, which if printed out as ASCII looks like an [X-Wing from Star Wars](https://en.wikipedia.org/wiki/X-wing_fighter):
+For the X-Wing KEM the label is the byte string “`0x5C2E2F2F5E5C`”, which if printed out as ASCII looks like an [X-Wing from Star Wars](https://en.wikipedia.org/wiki/X-wing_fighter):

 <pre style="max-width: fit-content; margin-left: auto; margin-right: auto;"><code>\./
 /^\